SECURITIES AND EXCHANGE COMMISSION

 Balance Sheet and Working Capital

-Property, Plant and Equipment was $15.5 million as of March 31, 2019 as compared to a balance of $12.8 million as of June 30, 2018.
-The approximate $2.7 million increase is primarily due to the purchase of R&D and manufacturing equipment of $4.4 million, offset by depreciation of $1.8 million.
+Property, plant and equipment was $10.2 million as of September 30, 2017 as compared to $7.9 million as of June 30, 2017.
+The $2.3 million increase is due to the purchase of R&D equipment for the NY facility.

 Cash Flow Analysis